sjtalkar/milestone2_waterwells_deepnote/doc/assets/vegetation.md

 The `VegetationDataset` class in the `/lib/vegetation.py` custom library is designed to load the vegetation geospatial datasets from the local `/assets/inputs/vegetation/` folder.
 If files are not found the data are downloaded from the [the USDA Forest Service data website](https://data.fs.usda.gov/geodata/edw/datasets.php?xmlKeyword=existing+vegetation) page.
-The custom vegetation cover-type-to-name mapping JSON file is downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide additional files.
-Please refer to the
-[How to Download the Datasets?](doc/assets/download.md) documentation for more details.
+The custom vegetation cover-type-to-name mapping JSON file is downloaded from an AWS S3 bucket (which is publicly available) where we provide additional files.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 The 2 datasets are ESRI geodatabases which can be downloaded from [the USDA Forest Service data website](https://data.fs.usda.gov/geodata/edw/datasets.php?xmlKeyword=existing+vegetation)